- Level - Beginner 30%

 Then click Scan.

-You will now see a list of Device Names, IP addresses, Manufacturers and MAC addresses.
-Unfortunately, we cannot see a manufacturer or name with the Raspberry Pi.
-So we are going to search by MAC address.
-A MAC address consists of XX: XX: XX: XX: XX: XX.
-With a Raspberry Pi this always starts with DC: A6: 32: or B8: 27: EB:.
-Now find such a MAC address and see which IP address is listed.
-In our case '10.120.0.154 .XNUMX '.
+You will now see a list of Device names, IP addresses, Manufacturers and MAC addresses.
+At the Raspberry Pi unfortunately we can't see a manufacturer or name.
+So we're going to search by MAC address.
+A MAC address consists of XX:XX:XX:XX:XX:XX.
+At a Raspberry Pi it always starts with DC:A6:32: or B8:27:EB: .
+Now look for such a MAC address and see which IP address it contains.
+In our case '10.120.0.154'.

-Step 3.2: Connecting to your Raspberry Pi
+Step 3.2: Connecting with you Raspberry Pi

 Go back to the windows search bar and type 'cmd'.
 Click on enter.